-They are a toy breed, and generally weigh between 7–12 lbs, though the AKC calls for an 8–10 lb weight.
-But a Min Pin can easily weigh 20 lbs, even more.
-3 of my Min Pins are between 8 and 12 lbs, but one, Josephine, weighs 19 lbs.
+They are a toy breed, and they generally weigh between 7–12 lbs, though the AKC calls for an 8–10 lb weight.
+But a Min Pin can easily weigh 20 lbs, or even more. three of my Min Pins are between 8 and 12 lbs, but one, Josephine, weighs 19 lbs.
 About 2–3 lbs of that is her being overweight.
-She's a larger-stature Min Pin in general.
+She's a larger Min Pin in general.
 They can be prone to extra weight, which isn't good for their smaller frames.
-That being said, so-called "Teacup Min Pins" are not an accepted size for the breed, and usually (usually not always), have poorer health, weighing as little as 2–4 lbs.
+That being said, so-called "Teacup Min Pins" are not an accepted size for the breed, and they usually (but not always) have poorer health, weighing as little as 2–4 lbs.

 Temperament: Not Just a Cute Little Face